A mathematical theory for understanding when abstract representations emerge in neural networks: Abstract representation emerges in the hidden layer, independent of single-neuron nonlinearity

 When the activation function is ReLU (which belongs to the 1st class of nonlinearity [Eq.~\eqref{eq:1st_type_nonlinear}]), we have shown that the optimal neural representation consists only of neurons that are either positively or negatively tuned to a single output label (Section \ref{subsec:,-single-neuron-tuning}), yielding $2d_{Y}$ groups of neurons.
 For general 1st class nonlinearity $\phi$, since it shares the same set of optimal preactivations [Eq.~\eqref{eq:h_opt}] as ReLU, this modular tuning remains \footnote{More precisely, we show that in SI \S 3.1-3.2, the perturbed nonlinearity shares the same set of optimal preactivations as ReLU.
 By continuity, this form of modularity persists when $\delta\downarrow0^{+}$.} (Fig.~\ref{fig:5}E).

-On the other hand, for odd activation functions [Eq.~\eqref{eq:2nd_type_nonlinear}] (including the linear activation function), the optimal preactivations [Eq.~\eqref{eq:opt_preactivation_2nd_class}] can freely rotate in a subspace (when $\mathbf{h}$ is small).
-So in this case, neurons in the hidden layer generally exhibit mixed selectivity \cite{rigotti2013importance,fusi2016neurons} (Fig.~\ref{fig:5}F).
+On the other hand, for odd activation functions [Eq.~\eqref{eq:2nd_type_nonlinear}] (including the linear activation function), the optimal preactivations [Eq.~\eqref{eq:opt_preactivation_2nd_class}] can freely rotate within a subspace (when $\mathbf{h}$ is small).
+So in this case, neurons in the hidden layer generally exhibit mixed selectivity \cite{rigotti2013importance,fusi2016neurons} (Fig.~\ref{fig:5}F), where many components of $\mathbf{h}$ are nonzero.

 Therefore, even if both classes of nonlinearity generate the same optimal population geometry (characterized by the same representation kernel $K[\rho_{*}]$ up to a global shift), they lead to different single-neuron tuning properties.
 This suggests that the optimal tuning curves on the single-neuron level are not only impacted by the task structure, but also by the biophysical properties of individual neurons (which determine the response nonlinearity).